Online Importance Sampling for Stochastic Gradient Optimization: Introduction

-In summary, our contributions can be distilled into the following key points: \begin{itemize} \item We propose an efficient and robust strategy for adaptive and importance sampling. \item We introduce an algorithm with minimal overhead for implementing adaptive and importance sampling. \item We demonstrate the effectiveness of our approach across classification and regression problems, encompassing both importance sampling and adaptive sampling techniques. \end{itemize}
+In summary, our contributions can be distilled into the following key points: \begin{itemize} \item We propose an adaptive metric for importance sampling improving gradient accuracy. \item We introduce an efficient online sampling algorithm that incorporates our metric. \item We demonstrate the effectiveness of our approach through evaluations on classification and regression problems. \item We further demonstrate the ability of our algorithm to perform online data pruning.
+Our approach allows using any importance function for data pruning and does not require any pre-processing of the data. \end{itemize}